andyogah/data_science_capstone_project_1/README.md

 This work is based on a real life dataset from the Global Terrorism Database (GTD) maintained by the University of Maryland.
 Its purpose is to gain insights into current state of terrorism in the US, and possibly making predictions of future unrewarded risks.
 I foresee this analysis valuable to the US Department of Homeland Security, other government establishments, businesses or individuals that care about safety of lives and properties.
-It is my way of giving back to an adopted nation, and help save lives
+It is a way of giving back to my nation, and help save lives

 #### Statistical Questions and/or Goals ###